-Seasonal Affective disorder (SAD) Therapy in Maumelle-counseling AR
+Seasonal Affective Disorder (SAD) Therapy in Maumelle, AR—Therapists and Counselors

 I love winter as much as the next person, but these are not the temperatures I signed up for as an Arkansas resident.
 We’ve already reached a record low of 12 degrees and the last two days haven’t risen above freezing.
 Even for someone who enjoys the cool weather, the constant frigid air can get old.